liamharper2453/MoonlightTVLauncher/README.md

 # How to use

 ## What do I need to use this?
- - A rooted WebOS TV with the Moonlight TV app installed.
+ - A rooted webOS TV with the Moonlight TV app installed.
  - A game controller that can connect to your PC.
  - A GameStream host on your PC.
 For example, Nvidia GameStream.
  - Python 3